contractautomataproject/ContractAutomataLib/README.md

 <h1>FMCAT</h1>

-Service-oriented computing (SOC)Â  is a paradigm for distributed applications based on the publication, discovery and orchestration of *services*.
+Service-oriented computing (SOC)  is a paradigm for distributed applications based on the publication, discovery and orchestration of *services*.
 Services are composed to provide Web applications and can be reused in different configurations over time.